MarcelSF/api-chat-test/README.md

 The next step would be to create a React App for the front-end which would, in turn, be able to show, in real time, both messages and replies to the user.
 Another important step would be to implement the User model and authentication with Devise (already in gem file).
 To improve performance,  maybe create a side job with sidekiq to handle all the replies generated for each message.

 Another part that should be polished is the error handling part of the API.
 At the moment, a lot of the code repeats itself, so a little bit of refactoring would make the code more elegant.
+Also, the app does not yet cover other 404 errors, such as when the user tries to access an endpoint that does not exist.
 The same goes for the testing suite, which should cover more parts of the API such as the controllers.